...on topics from the GNUstep chapter (31) of Aaron Hillegass' Cocoa Programming on Mac OS X, Second Edition

 Porting your application from Mac OS X is difficult because the file formats for for nib files are different under GNUstep.
 (While the OpenStep API is open, Apple has kept the nib file format closed an proprietary.)

 This is completely false and actually the reverse is true.
-While Apple ties you to a specific version of gcc, the GNUstep team, in fact, takes great pains to make certain that the applications and frameworks build with previous versions of gcc down to 2.95.
-If you look in the ChangeLogs for any GNUstep package you will find that there are submissions which read like this:
+While Apple ties you to a specific version of gcc, the GNUstep team, in fact, takes great pains to make certain that the applications and frameworks build with previous versions of gcc down to 3.x.
+Gcc 4.x series or clang are suggested, but gcc 3.4 is regularly tested.
+At the time of the writing of the book, actually, GNUstep ensured compatibility down to gcc 2.95.

 The GNUstep team tends to be fairly aggressive about using the latest gcc, so you'll want to make sure the machine is up-to-date with a recent distribution.